 Hundred Acre Farm has always been know for the great wildlife and bird watching.
 Our beautiful natural landscape with wide shallow water along the river and lake, the two fishing ponds, and the expansive, open meadows and pastures, attracts many different species.
-Both native and migratory song birds, shore birds, and raptors make their home here at the inn’s backdoor.
+From egrets to hawks to meadowlarks and almost everything in between, both native and migratory song birds, shore birds, and raptors make their home here at the inn’s backdoor.

 Birds & Blooms Magazine in their October 2009 issue named the Farmhouse Inn at Hundred Acre Farm as one of the Top 10 Bed & Breakfast in North America for birding.